forta-network/docs/docs/advanced-testing.md

 ```

 Here we simulate 2 transfers of Tether tokens from the unlocked account.
 After these transactions are mined by Ganache, you should see the agent scan the blocks shortly after (may take a few seconds).
 The agent should alert about one of these transactions.
 Sweet!
 Note that Ganache behaviour is to mine a new block for each transaction.

+## Automating the above

+While it's cool to be able to manually run the above scripts, it would be amazing to have it all automated.
+This is exactly what we have done in the provided [agent.spec.js](https://github.com/forta-protocol/forta-agent-examples/blob/master/advanced-testing-js/src/agent.spec.js) file.
+In it you will find a Jest test suite that will fork a Ganache chain, run simulated transactions and verify that the agent outputs the correct findings.

 ## Other considerations